34th Tipo Brda – Sign Painting Workshop (as organizer)

-I participated in the Tipo Brda workshop for the first time in the winter ’14.
-Intensive one-week long type design workshop opened my eyes and made me fall in love with the letters.
-Spending the whole week in the house full of nerdy font developers, talking about letter shapes only is an experience, which is difficult to explain to the outside world.
+I participated in the Tipo Brda workshop for the first time in the winter of 2014.
+It is an intensive one-week long Type Design Workshop which opened my eyes and made me fall in love with letters.
+Spending the whole week in the house full of nerdy font developers, only talking about letter shapes is an experience, which is difficult to explain to the outside world.

-Throughout the past years, I became an active member of the Tipo Brda organisation and got the opportunity to (co)organize the workshops since ’17.
-I (we) am daily spending (too much) hours in front of the computer, polishing the outlines.
-Therefore, when planning the summer ’17 workshop with Krista (co-organizer) we decided to take a step away from the digital design.
-We invited Jakob Engberg (Copenhagen signs) for mentoring sign painting workshop.
-Which was a blast!
-Only a thought of the last year’s workshop makes my heart race!
-When we started planning this year’s workshop, we couldn’t resist inviting Jakob for another edition of the sing painting week.
+Since then, I have become an active member of the Tipo Brda organisation and got the opportunity to co-organise the workshops.
+Myself and the team spend (too many) hours in front of our computers, refining the course.
+When planning the summer ’17 workshop with Krista (co-organiser) we decided to take a step away from digital design.
+We invited Jakob Engberg (Copenhagen signs) to mentor the sign painting workshop.
+It turned out great!
+Only the thought of last year’s workshop makes my heart race!
+When we started planning this year’s workshop, we couldn’t resist inviting Jakob again.

-Tipo Brda holds two workshops per year – winter and summer edition.
-Summer ones are normally located in the middle of wine growing hills above the Adriatic sea.
-This year we accepted 15 participants, which was almost the maximum a studio house can take.
-Some people also decided to sleep in the tens outside the house.
+Tipo Brda holds two workshops a year – winter and summer edition.
+The summer one is normally located in the middle of the wine growing hills above the Adriatic sea.
+This year we had 15 participants, which is nearly the maximum the studio house can hold.

-We gathered on Sunday afternoon, get to know each other and got ourselves into the “summer camp” mood.
-As an intro to the workshop, everyone made his/her own handmade “mahlstick” from the wooden stick, piece of cotton and glue tape.
+On Sunday afternoon we gathered around, getting to know each other and got ourselves into the “summer camp” mood.
+As an intro to the workshop, everyone made his/her own handmade “mahlstick” from a wooden stick, piece of cotton and glue tape.
 A mahlstick/maulstick is a stick with a soft padded head used by painters to support the hand holding the brush.

 After breakfast, Jakob introduced us to basic block letters.
 In other words, how to draw mono-linear sans with a ruler and pencil.

-We sketched the outlined alphabet of uppercase, grotesque-looking shapes, which are in sign-painting terminology called as block letters.
+We sketched the outline of the alphabet in uppercase, grotesque-looking shapes, which are in sign-painting terminology known as block letters.

-After the lunch, we moved on the basic shapes made with the brush and acrylic colour.
-We were working only on verticals, horizontals and rounds – basic strokes, which may sound super easy, but in fact, it was not.
-Getting used to the sign painting brush might take a bit more than expected.
+After lunch, we moved on to basic shapes made with brush and acrylic colours.
+We only worked using vertical, horizontal and round basic strokes, which may sound super easy, but in fact, it is not.
+Getting used to the sign-painting brush can takes a bit more time than expected.

-We started the day 2 with “filling” up our block letters.
-Using brush nu.6, black acrylic colour and mahlstick.
+We started day 2 by “filling” up our block letters.
+Using brush nu.6, black acrylic and the mahlstick.

-Block letters that we sketched previous days served as an example of lettering.
-We used the same technic for our signs as well – sketching the letter and then filling them up with the paint.
+The block letters we sketched the previous day served as an example of lettering.
+We used the same technique for our signs later in the week – sketching the letters and then filling them up with paint.

-Later on, Jakob introduced us to the basic sign painters script called casual.
-This style of the letters tends to lean on the right side, which gives the letter movement.
-Depending on the angle you use, the faster it appears.
-Of course is not only about slanting the letters.
-What makes the script looking great is the ending of the stroke.
-It is done by twisting the nib of the brush either on the right or left side (depending on the letter).
+Later on, Jakob introduced us to the basic sign painters script called Casual.
+This style of letters tends to lean to the right side, which gives movement to the letters.
+Depending on the angle of the slant you use, the “faster” it appears.
+Of course it’s not only about slanting the letters.
+What makes the script look great is the ending of the stroke.
+This is done by twisting the nib of the brush either to the right or the left side (depending on the shape of the letter).

-We took advantage of a great summer-ish weather and moved our workstation outside.
-As an intro to the day 3, Jakob explained different ways of shading the letters.
+We took advantage of a great summer-ish day and moved our workstation outside.
+As an intro to day 3, Jakob explained different ways of shading the letters.

-The plan for the day was sketching the design for the signs.
-Some of the participants already finished the design.
-They applied the shape of the sign on the wooden MDF panel and cut it out with a jigsaw.
+The plan for the day was to sketch the design for the signs.
+Some of the participants finished the design so they were also able to apply the shape onto the wooden MDF panel and cut it out using a jigsaw.

-Before putting the first coat of the primer on the panel, we had to send the surface in order to get that smooth, glossy look.
-When having it polished, we primed the panels with white acrylic colour.
+Before putting the first coat of the primer on the panel, we had to sand the surface in order to get that smooth, glossy look.
+After it was polished, we primed the panels with white acrylic.

-For our background colour, we used sprays.
-For having the everlasting sign, oil-based paint is used as the base.
-Since it takes a few days to dry, we used sprays instead.
+For the background colour of our panels, we used sprays.
+To obtain an everlasting sign, oil-based paint is normally used as the base.
+This however takes a few days to dry so instead we used sprays.

 While waiting for the paint to dry, we continued to sketch the design of our signs.
-Some preferred to put the isles outside and work on their brush script for a little longer.
+Some preferred to put the easel outside and work on their brush script for a little longer.

-Afternoon, some of the participants took a few hours off for swimming in the sea.
-I noticed people being more relaxed when coming back from the beach.
-Jump in the sea brought smiles on the participants’ faces.
-First few days, we were a bit “tight” – new people, new place.
-But after jumping in the water, the mood really loosened up.
-It also relaxed the atmosphere which got a bit tense because of sketching the design.
+In the afternoon, some of the participants took a few hours off to go swimming in the sea.
+I noticed people were more relaxed when they came back from the beach.
+Jumping in the sea brought smiles to the participants’ faces.
+The first few days, we were a bit “tense’” – new people, new place, but after jumping into the water, the mood really loosened up.
+It also relaxed the atmosphere of the group which got a bit tense while sketching the design.

 In the evening we gathered for a movie night – screening the Sign painting movie :)

-Those who already finished with the sketches transferred them on the panel with pouncing technic.
-With a help of seam roller, we made small holes into the paper – pounce pattern.
+1. With the help of a seam roller, we made small holes in the paper to make the pounce pattern.

-With bags full of pounce powder, we pounced on the paper in order to transfer the sketches on the panel!
+2. Using bags full of pounce powder, we pounced the paper in order to transfer the sketches onto the panel.

-It was about a time for opening the Oneshot colours!
+It was then time to open the Oneshot colours!

-Fridays are always the most “stressful” days of the workshops.
-We need to finish fonts/sign for the Saturday’s exhibition.
-Some of the participants were super productive and manage to work on already second sign.
+Fridays are usually the most “stressful” days of the workshops.
+We needed to finish the fonts/signs for Saturday’s exhibition.
+Some of the participants were super productive and managed to work on more than 1 sign.

 Day 6 – Exhibition

-In the morning we still had some time for finishing the signs or exploring some new painting technics.
+In the morning we had some time to finish the signs or to explore new painting techniques.

 But the afternoon was reserved for the exhibition.